-- Proposal outcomes should be able to be met within a 60-minute time frame.
+- Proposal outcomes should be able to be met within your chosen time frame.

 - Each proposal should identify the conference category with which it aligns.
-Please keep the categories in mind while you are drafting your proposal.
+Remember to keep the categories in mind while you are drafting your proposal.

-- "Participants will learn about various methods by which to determine course placement scores and design placement policies for their institution."
+- "Participants will learn different methods by which to determine course placement scores and design placement policies for their institution."